Skip to content

 Company History

 Founded in London in October 2019 by Tom Greenwood (CEO, previously co-founder of IFX Payments in 2005), Steffen Vollert (CTO) and Jordan Lawrence (Chief Growth Officer).
-The original thesis was that PSD2 had created the regulatory framework for account-to-account payments but the API surface across European banks was a fragmented mess — thousands of bank APIs, each with quirks.
-Volt's pitch was to unify them behind one merchant-facing API.
-The product launched in 2020.
-Early investors included Augmentum Fintech, EQT Ventures and Fuel Ventures.
+The original thesis was that PSD2 had created the regulatory framework for account-to-account payments but the API surface across European banks was a fragmented mess, thousands of bank APIs each with quirks, and Volt's pitch was to unify them behind one merchant-facing API.
+The product launched in 2020, and early investors included Augmentum Fintech, EQT Ventures and Fuel Ventures.

-Brazil launch came in November 2021 with a São Paulo office and PIX integration as merchant of record.
-The MoneyMatrix partnership announced August 2021 was the first major iGaming distribution deal — EveryMatrix's payments arm gave Volt access to MGA-licensed operators through a single connector.
-The Kinguin partnership for Pay by Bank on game purchases came shortly after.
-Series B closed in June 2023 — $60M led by IVP at a reported $350M+ valuation, with CommerzVentures joining as a new investor and existing backers EQT, Augmentum and Fuel re-upping.
+The Brazil launch came in November 2021 with a São Paulo office and PIX integration as merchant of record.
+The MoneyMatrix partnership announced August 2021 was the first major iGaming distribution deal, since EveryMatrix's payments arm gave Volt access to MGA-licensed operators through a single connector, and the Kinguin partnership for Pay by Bank on game purchases came shortly after.
+The Series B closed in June 2023, $60M led by IVP at a reported $350M+ valuation, with CommerzVentures joining as a new investor and existing backers EQT, Augmentum and Fuel re-upping.
 Total funding to date sits around $86M.

-February 2024 brought the UK FCA EMI licence, which unlocked the Connect virtual-account product.
-Volt won UK FinTech of the Year at the 2024 UK FinTech Awards.
-Co-founder Jordan Lawrence stepped down in August 2024.
-Through 2024-2025 the company saw leadership changes including a CEO transition referenced in Glassdoor reviews, with one November 2025 employee review noting the old CEO had been replaced.
-Headcount sits around 240 across London, Amsterdam, Berlin, Warsaw, Krakow, São Paulo and Sydney.
-As of February 2025, Business of Payments noted Volt was showing 'strong growth with good unit economics' — revenue per transaction of £1.46 versus the industry's typical 20-25p suggests Volt is taking real margin per transaction, just at lower volume than Trustly or peers.
+February 2024 brought the UK FCA EMI licence, which unlocked the Connect virtual-account product, and Volt won UK FinTech of the Year at the 2024 UK FinTech Awards.
+Co-founder and Chief Growth Officer Jordan Lawrence stepped down in August 2024.
+In September 2024 the company launched VX2, a stablecoin settlement spinoff majority-owned by Volt and backed by the same investors (IVP, EQT, CommerzVentures, Augmentum, Fuel), and CEO Tom Greenwood transitioned across to run VX2, with co-founder and CTO Steffen Vollert stepping up as Interim CEO of Volt.
+December 2025 brought a BVNK stablecoin pay-in partnership, and on 11 February 2026 Volt went live with stablecoin acceptance (USDC and EURC) directly inside its real-time checkout, the first time a stablecoin pay-in option sits alongside open banking in the same flow.
+Headcount has come down from a peak of about 250 to roughly 125-150 across London, Amsterdam, Berlin, Warsaw, Krakow, São Paulo and Sydney following 2024-2025 restructuring (Tracxn 128, PitchBook 150, LinkedIn shows ~125 discoverable employees, still in the 201-500 band).
+As of February 2025, Business of Payments noted Volt was showing 'strong growth with good unit economics': revenue per transaction of £1.46 versus the industry's typical 20-25p suggests Volt is taking real margin per transaction, just at lower volume than Trustly or peers (£0.62bn processed across 8.8m transactions in 2023).

 Our analysis of 4 reviews from Trustpilot and industry sources